Learn More About Our Non-Diet Approach

 Even adding a behavioral weight loss program following completion of CBT for binge eating does not lead to additional significant weight loss.
 However, it is possible that long-term abstinence from binge eating may prevent future weight gain especially as compared to untreated binge eaters.

 Our first responsibility as practitioners is to do no harm.
 Even if weight loss is a client’s stated goal for treatment, and even if their doctor is advising it, we fear that “helping” someone to diet may increase their binge eating and disordered eating.
-This may in turn cause greater weight gain or weight cycling – a far worse alternative than remaining at the current weight.
+This may in turn cause greater weight gain–the opposite of what you want or weight cycling–a worse alternative than remaining at the current weight.
+We will also work with you on accepting emotional eating as a normal process.

 - We provide CBT-E for bulimia, binge eating disorder and subclinical disordered eating.
 I trained with one of the original developers of cognitive behavioral therapy for eating disorders.
 Clinical trials show 65.5% of CBT-E participants meet criteria for remission from their eating disorder.
 Relief from cycles of binge eating usually leads to benefits such as freedom from obsessing about food, greater productivity, decreased anxiety about food decisions, and improved self-esteem.
 Commonly, patients experience decreased guilt and shame around eating and food.
 Relationships improve as clients become more able to fully participate in meals with loved ones and friends.
 It also commonly leads to the expansion of other enjoyable areas of one’s life outside of dieting and body image.